 (4) provide written notice of the resumption of performance.

-Written notices sent under this section must comply with Exhibit I.
+Written notices sent under this section must comply with section 1 of Exhibit I.

 18.4 The Parties shall keep each other apprised of the status of any Uncontrollable Force once invoked.